 regenerative: participating as nature; co-evolution of the whole system

-generative identity: approaching digital identity for psychological, sociological, and ecological health.
+generative identity: digitally mediated and augmented human identity approached primarily for psychological, sociological, and ecological health.

 The generative identity working group aims to: